Who Am I?

 For example, today’s practice consisted of performing the form with ankle and wrist weights on and introducing different variables to it, like doing the form without executing a certain movement or with different footwork or different strikes.

-The variables turn performing the form into something akin to solving a puzzle, reinforcing memorization of the form all the more.
+The variables turn from simply performing the form into something akin to solving a puzzle, reinforcing memorization of the form all the more.

 With the weights adding the muscular strengthening element, and the variables adding the mental practice element, it was a good balance.
 There were many benefits to be found.